jdbirla/jd-dev-notes/docs/frontend/react.md

 I will try to keep this list updated over time.
 If you have additional suggestions, please add them to the Q&A of this lecture.
+## Debugging
+### Double Rendering
+   - In the Development environment components two times render because of React.StrictMode but not in production
+###

 ## JSX
 ![image](https://github.com/jdbirla/jd-dev-notes/assets/69948118/4ec16f61-f3fd-461b-8d4c-e4832fc232c0)